Recruitment and Employment

 The job description is associated with a position in the Human Resources Information System (HRIS).
 If the position/job description is newly approved and new to the system, it is created by the hiring manager prior to creating a job requisition in the HRIS.
 The hiring manager must ensure the job description is accurate and current when creating a job requisition.

 Once the job description and requisition are approved, the position is posted on the Florida Tech employment webpage and on external career sites and job boards, as appropriate.
 Hiring managers interested in conducting additional advertising should note this in the job requisition.
 Funding for the additional advertising will be provided by the hiring department.
-Positions are posted for a minimum of five days.
+Positions are typically posted for a minimum of five days.

 Application Review and Interviews